sean-ensombl/face-antispoof-onnx/docs/LIMITATIONS.md

 The model was trained on a specific preprocessing pipeline, so it expects inputs that match that pipeline.

 * **The 1.5x padding:** The preprocessing uses 1.5x padding (`--bbox_expansion_factor 1.5`) when cropping faces.
-Tight crops (just eyes/forehead) remove the context needed to tell a real head apart from a flat screen or paper.
+Tight crops (Just eyes/Forehead) remove the context needed to tell a real head apart from a flat screen or paper.
 The padding provides the model enough "head space" to see the 3D structure.
 * **Resolution:** Input gets resized to 128×128, but the source face should be at least 64×64.
 If you upscale a tiny, blurry face, you'll lose the spoofing artifacts (like screen pixels) that the model looks for.

 ## 3. Pose & Occlusion